nationalarchives/da-tre-dev-documentation/parser-integration/README.md

 The source code of the text parser is stored in a TNA GitHub [repository](https://github.com/nationalarchives/tna-judgments-parser).
 As shown in the above diagram:

-1. Amazon API Gateway receives Git webhook requests and forward them to AWS Lambda.
-2. An AWS Lambda function processes Git webhook requests from API Gateway and invoke an AWS CodeBuild project.
+1. Git webhook requests will trigger the AWS CodePipeline and invoke an AWS CodeBuild project.
-3. An AWS CodeBuild project connetcs to Git service, then retrieves the latest version of the text parser from the Git repository.
+2. An AWS CodeBuild project connetcs to Git service, then retrieves the latest version of the text parser from the Git repository.
-4. AWS CodeBuild builds the text parser from the source code and stores the artefact to AWS ECR.
+3. AWS CodeBuild builds the text parser from the source code and stores the artefact to AWS ECR.
-5. An AWS Lambda Function is defined using the artefact stored in AWS ECR.
+4. An AWS Lambda Function is defined using the artefact stored in AWS ECR.
-6. This Lambda Function will be invoked by the AWS Step Function.
+5. This Lambda Function will be invoked by the AWS Step Function.

 ### Data flow